 PROBLEM: It is no secret that streaming services are all in competition to captivate their audiences with the best series and movies.
 As an active viewer myself, I grow tired of spending the majority of my time on these applications just scrolling looking for new things to watch.
-I've also find grief with the recommended streams and reels that I've already completed watching.
-It extenuates the browsing process, increasing the lack of interest within each application.
+I've also found grief with the recommended streams and reels that I've already completed watching.
+It extenuates the browsing process, increasing the lack of interest in each application.

 • Movie lovers

 • Binge watchers